-Visit kpmg.com/ifrs for the latest on IFRS.
+Follow 'KPMG IFRS' on LinkedIn or visit kpmg.com/ifrs for the latest on IFRS.

-Whether you are new to IFRS or a current user, you can find digestible summaries of recent developments, detailed guidance on complex requirements, and practical tools such as illustrative disclosures and checklists
+Whether you are new to IFRS or a current user, you can find digestible summaries of recent developments, detailed guidance on complex requirements, and practical tools such as illustrative disclosures and checklists.
+Delivering insight, analysis and practical guidance on IFRS

-Helping you deal with IFRS today...

-Insights into IFRS
+IFRS toolkit

-Helping you apply IFRS to real transactions and arrangements.

-Guides to financial statements

-Illustrative IFRS disclosures and checklists of currently effective requirements.

-Newly effective standards
+Insights into IFRS Guides to financial statements Helping you Illustrative IFRS disclosures apply IFRS to real NSIGHTS transactions and and checklists of currently effective requirements arrangements Newly effective IFRS standards compared to DECEMPER US GAAP

-US GAAP

-... and prepare for IFRS tomorrow
+... and beyond